Deacon Spotlight: Maggie Kuhn

 What advice would you give to Wake Forest graduates about developing their personal life habits after college (finances, health, values, work/life balance)?

 First thing, take it all one step at a time and ask good questions.
-Good questions can sometimes open invisible doors.
+Curiosity can sometimes open doors you didn’t know were there!

-Third, writing is thinking.
-If you can’t put your thoughts into words, you may not even know what you think about something.
+Second, writing is thinking.
+If you can’t put your thoughts into words, you may not even know what you think.

 We know that relationships are important for any kind of development.
 How do you build and maintain your network?

 In all relationships, leading with curiosity sets the stage for a deeper connection.
-Getting curious about someone’s thoughts, experiences, or opinions is the best way to actively listen!
-I have noticed that taking the time to dig deeper demonstrates you really care, value their insights, and want to be present with them.
-Oftentimes, new connections multiply as you keep building upon existing relationships.
+I ask intentional questions because I believe it is the most effective way of getting to know someone.
+Taking the time to dig deeper demonstrates you really care, value their insights, and want to be present with them.

-To that point, building quality connections with people, personally and professionally, requires showing up (which takes energy).
-Be intentional about the time you spend with others (and who you spend it with).
-You don’t need to say yes to everything (and you shouldn’t), but there has honestly rarely been a time I regretted showing up.
-To have a village, you need to be a villager, even when it might be inconvenient.
+To that point, building quality connections with people, both personally and professionally, requires showing up.
+Be intentional about the time you spend with others.
+You don’t need to say yes to everything (and you shouldn’t), but there has never been a time I truly regretted showing up for someone or something I care about (no matter any inconvenience)!

 Tell us about your mentoring relationships.
 What impact have these relationships had on your career and life?

-I have different people for different things, like a web of mentors.
+I have different people for different things, like my own informal mentorship web.
 I know who to call with questions about job searching, apartment hunting in NYC, or setting goals at work.
-Building mentoring relationships has opened doors for me (or encouraged me to open doors for myself) and played a crucial role in my career path so far.
+Building mentoring relationships has shaped my perspective, encouraged my growth, and played a crucial role in my career path so far.

 What advice would you give to current Wake Forest students and/or young alumni who are interested in working in your industry?

-Start talking to people!
-Find someone in a role that seems interesting and reach out to them to chat (friendly reminder to prep some questions beforehand)!
-Our world is so relational, and we can make the choice to take advantage of that.
+Take control over your own personal and/or career growth!
+Find someone doing something that seems interesting to you and reach out to them.
+Our world is so relational, and it’s up to us to take advantage of that.

 What’s next for your career?
 What future goals or plans are you pursuing?

-I am focusing on growing as a leader and honing in on strategy, experiential learning, mentoring, and career education.
-I’m excited to continue growing in my career!
+Ultimately, I would love to manage a team and continue honing in on mentoring and career education.
+I am excited to continue growing in my career!
 I am proud of the path I’ve taken and look forward to exploring what’s next for me.